mozilla/ispdb/DEVELOPERS.md

 ### Forms

-The forms complexity in in the forms classes.
+The complexity of the forms is in the form's classes.
 For example, ConfigForm class has domain_formset, docurl_formset and enableurl_formset attributes.
 So we can do things like the save_all method which save all of the forms (Domain, Config, DocURL, EnableURL), simplifying the views.

 Also there are two nested forms (for DocURL and EnableURL models).
 So each DocURLForm has a DocURLDesc formset and each EnableURLForm has a EnableURLInst